-The fair value of cash, accounts receivable and accounts payable approximates the carrying amount of these financial instruments due to their short-term nature.
+The fair value of cash, accounts receivable, prepaid expenses, accounts payable, accounts payable - related party, accrued expenses and interest and deferred revenue approximates the carrying amount of these financial instruments due to their short-term nature.
 The fair value of long-term debt, which approximates its carrying value, is based on current rates at which the Company could borrow funds with similar remaining maturities.